slavov-vili/kit_info/Anwendungssicherheit/Exam_prep.md

     - Attack: overwrite GOT entry to point to custom code
     - Defense: disable lazy binding (full RELRO, slower)
         * RELRO = RElocation Read Only
-        * Partial = GOT read-only after init, PLT still writable
+        * Partial = only parts which don't depend on PLT are read-only
         * Full = both are read-only
 1. PIEs (Position Independent Executables)
     - Like ASLR, but for program base address